profenpoche/voicemap/README.md

 ### Prediction

-You can use a saved model (in the folder models/) to predict the speakers of audios.
+You can use a saved model (in the models/ folder) to predict the speakers of audios.
 Two models are available : best_model.pt and best_model_without_spec.pt.
 The data used for the example for the prediction must be downloaded.
 You can launch prediction through the console with bin/predict.sh (you have to precise some parameters of the model) or (recommended) through the Jupyter notebook "Prediction".

 Just run the command below to run prediction with a given model and given audio files